Camp Dudley: Spiritual

-There is a very profound spiritual life at Kiniya and Dudley, especially on Sundays.
-While not endorsing any single denomination, the spiritual experience is distinctly Christian: crosses adorn the chapel space, hymns with Christian lyrics are sung, and a camper or staff member says grace before every meal.
+There is a focus on spiritual life at Kiniya and Dudley, especially on Sundays.
+While not endorsing any single denomination, the experience is distinctly Christian: crosses adorn the chapel space, hymns with Christian lyrics are sung, and a camper or staff member says grace before every meal.
 However, the camp provides bus service to a Catholic Sunday mass for any interested campers and those in the camp Gospel Choir.

 There is a chapel service on Sunday mornings with a guest speaker, with encouraging words for the following week.
 It is meant to help campers more fully understand "The Other Fellow First", and provides an atmosphere of togetherness and unity.
 The speakers provide many valuable life lessons in their speeches.
 All campers and staff members wear the camps' traditional blue and white colors to this service, however all are welcome regardless of attire.
 On Sunday nights, the camps gather by cabin to sing Hymns in the grand old Witherbee hall.
 Known as Hymn Sing, this is one of the most valued traditions of both Dudley and Kiniya.